Companies that value diversity and inclusion tend to make better hires, work more productively in teams, and reach financial goals more easily.

 However, too many people and organizations make the mistake of thinking that this education should focus on the details of specific cultures — particularly, the details of cultures the company has prioritized working with.

 Of course, general cultural differences certainly exist.
-It doesn’t hurt to know some facts about other cultures – holidays, primary languages, etc. However, if your goal is a culturally competent workforce, you’ll need to do much more than sit your staff down and explain how “other people” do things.
+It doesn’t hurt to know some facts about other cultures – examples of cultural sensitivity in the workplace includes holidays, primary languages, etc. However, if your goal is a culturally competent workforce, you’ll need to do much more than sit your staff down and explain how “other people” do things.
 Here’s why:

 Increased Legal Risk